janbodnar/Python-Skolenie/dictionary.md

 ## Sorting

-Python dictionaries are orderless.
-This also implies that they cannot be sorted like a
+Starting from Python 3.7, dictionaries in CPython (the most common implementation of Python)
-Python list.
-Programmers can create sorted representations of Python dictionaries.
+maintain insertion order.
+This means the order in which you add key-value pairs to the dictionary
-In this section, we show several ways to create a sorted output.
+is preserved when iterating over it or accessing elements.

-Programmers might want to sort the data in a normal or reverse order.
-They could sort
+We might want to sort the data in a normal or reverse order.
+We can sort the data by keys
-the data by keys or by values.
+or by values.

 ```python
 #!/usr/bin/python